BigBradley/AM2R-Scarlet-Ridley-Manual-APworld/README.md

 The following items must be toggled off before you obtain them.
 For the Missiles and Super Missiles, you will need to keep track of how many you've fired and stop using them whenever you're supposed to run out to the best of your ability.

 Randomized Progression:
-- 19 Missile Tanks each worth 5 Missiles
+- 19x Missile Tank, each worth 5 Missiles
-- 5 Super Missile Tanks each worth 1 Super Missile
+- 5x Super Missile Tank, each worth 1 Super Missile
-- Charge Beam
+- 2x Progressive Charge, collect 1 to unlock Charge Beam, and collect 2 to unlock Charge Bombs
 - High Jump Boots
 - Space Jump
 - Varia Suit